lorikayman/RebisTheory/src/lib/rebis_theory.md

 Those handguns possess multiple damage types, while modern Spiral Order is mostly unaware of shadow damage, and barely of elemental damage, fully relying on normal and piercing damage types.

-With those disperse elements we can construct an image of an ancient civilization of Valkyries, reminiscent of Olympian pantheon, possessing same as deific dragons elements of storms, rage and frenzy and residing, guarding heavenly kingdom.
+With those disperse elements we can construct an image of an ancient civilization of Valkyries, reminiscent of Olympian pantheon, possessing same as deific dragons elements of storms, rage and frenzy, and residing within and guarding the fortress of the heavenly kingdom.

-With the desprictions of both creation myths, we derive a narrative where dragons were either erradicated as a species or fleeing, with the other civilization's, potentially anthrpomorphic, gods "carving worlds from stone."
+With the descriptions of both creation myths, we derive a narrative where dragons were hunted as divine species, with the hunters being the other civilization of potentially anthrpomorphic gods which had "carved worlds from stone."

+With this, there is a subtle link between Owlites as a single avian civilization and Valkyries.

-#### Depictions of a Dragon
+#### Depictions of an Owlite Dragon

-As far as we are aware, there is only one firmly established avian civilization, Owlites.
+As far as we are aware, there is only one _firmly_ established avian civilization -- Owlites.
 There are 2 imporant chacteristics of this civilization:

-- They are aware of Almire, but exist 1000 years after it had fallen: `The remaining pages are too deteriorated to decipher anything further save for a date of the events described which suggest that the Kingdom of Almire was destroyed over a thousand years ago` ([An Occurrence at Owlite Keep - The Forgotten Library - Owlite tome](https://wiki.spiralknights.com/Owlite_tome_text_Dialogue/The_Forgotten_Library)).
+- They are aware of Almire, but exist 1000 years after the kingdom had fallen: `The remaining pages are too deteriorated to decipher anything further save for a date of the events described which suggest that the Kingdom of Almire was destroyed over a thousand years ago` ([An Occurrence at Owlite Keep - The Forgotten Library - Owlite tome](https://wiki.spiralknights.com/Owlite_tome_text_Dialogue/The_Forgotten_Library)).
-- They possess the Owlite Academy of Macgics, now known as the Candlestick Keep.
+- They are affiliated with the Owlite Academy of Magics, now known as the Candlestick Keep.

 The prior point position Valkyries as on the other end of the timeline, at its beginning.
 The latter point allows for further analysis if the castle-like architecture of the Academy.
 And, it is there we find particular depictions of _Drakon-like heads across the halls and their arched walls_.
 The same design pattern is unmistakably observed at the Scarlet Fortress and other location, including the Gauntlet.

-Similar designs are found acorss the scattered floating landmasses of sky islands, starlight cradle and other regions, including the Wildwoods, wherein large amounts of the same strata of architecture is present.
-There we are interested in the very specific presence of _statues, near-identical to gun puppies in their appearance_ of __a rectangular snout and horns__.
+Similar designs are found across the scattered floating landmasses of sky islands, Starlight Cradle and other regions, including Wildwoods, wherein large amounts of the same strata of architecture is present.
+There, we are interested in the very specific presence of _statues, near-identical to gun puppies in their appearance_ of __a rectangular snout and horns__.

 As in case of darkon battle sprites, this apperance is most likely is the appearance of a dragon, suggesting both tortomega civilization and now Owlites are aware of them to an extent deep enough to depict, incorporate into architecture and so forth immortalize their image.

 To paraphrase, given nature of dragons, _tortomega and owlites share a cultural notion of depicting ancient and powerful creatures within their architecture_.

-We suspect, while Owlites reside in their own narrative mostly unrelated to the rest of Clockwork, their ancestry might be of very Valkyries, connected by avian motif and, notably, a lack of other species of similar habitat.
+We suspect, while Owlites reside in their own narrative mostly unrelated to the rest of Clockwork, their ancestry might be of very Valkyries, _connected by avian nature and theming_ and, notably, a lack of other species of similar habitation, unless Spiral Order may be identified as the celestial beings.

+With this, our current assumption will be of __identification of Valkyries as ancestors of Owlites__.

 #### Castles of Cradle